sidharth1211/KukuFM_StarWars/README.md

 I've created few React based components such as "People" and "PeopleDesc"

-Hooks Such as useEffect. useState, useParams have been used to get data from api endpoing and manipulation.
+Hooks such as useEffect. useState, useParams have been used to get data from api endpoints and manipulation.

 Apart from that I've also used React-bootstrap for building a modular and an attractive UI.